 Purpose of these rules

-These Contract Procedure Rules (“Rules”) are a legal requirement under Section 135 of the Local Government Act 1972 and are part of the Council’s Constitution.
+These Contract Procedure Rules (“the Contract Rules”) are a legal requirement under Section 135 of the Local Government Act 1972 and are part of the Council’s Constitution.
 They must be followed by everyone proposing to enter into any Contract on behalf of the Council other than where specific exclusions apply.

 When do these rules apply?